-Due to high recurrence and unacceptably low survival, LT was initially contra-indicated in patients with pCCA.
-10-12 However, a protocol combining neoadjuvant radiotherapy followed by LT in patients with early-stage disease was developed.
-After several promising single-center reports, a large multicenter retrospective study of 216 patients with early stage, unresectable pCCA treated with neoadjuvant chemo-radiotherapy followed by LT from 12 US centers demonstrated 5-year disease-free survival (DFS) rates of 65%.
-13-15 Subsequent reports have identified risk factors for waitlist drop-out and disease recurrence, which has not only validated the current selection criteria but also identified those who could be selected for investigation of future potential therapies.
-16-19 In order to qualify for MELD exceptions in the current US allocation system, a patient must have unresectable disease (either due to locally advanced tumor with extensive vascular and/or biliary invasion precluding complete resection or because of poor hepatic functional reserve due to underlying liver disease predisposing the patient to posthepatectomy liver failure) which is originating above the cystic duct and is <3 cm in radial diameter, with no evidence of intrahepatic or extrahepatic metastases, and must be treated with neoadjuvant therapy at a center with an approved protocol.
-Even with a MELD score exception, given the critical organ shortage, the waiting time is still very long.
-Living donor liver transplantation (LDLT) provides the opportunity for more timely access to transplantation thus reducing waitlist morbidity and mortality.
+Because of high recurrence and unacceptably low survival, LT was initially contraindicated in patients with pCCA.10-12 However, a protocol combining neoadjuvant radiotherapy followed by LT in patients with early-stage disease was developed.
+After several promising single-center reports, a large multicenter retrospective study of 216 patients with early-stage, unresectable pCCA treated with neoadjuvant chemoradiotherapy followed by LT from 12 US centers demonstrated 5-y disease-free survival (DFS) rates of 65%.13-15 Subsequent reports have identified risk factors for waitlist drop-out and disease recurrence, which has not only validated the current selection criteria but also identified those who could be selected for investigation of future potential therapies.16-19 In order to qualify for model for end-stage liver disease exceptions in the current US allocation system, a patient must have unresectable disease (either due to locally advanced tumor with extensive vascular and/or biliary invasion precluding complete resection or because of poor hepatic functional reserve due to underlying liver disease predisposing the patient to posthepatectomy liver failure), which is originating above the cystic duct and is <3 cm in radial diameter, with no evidence of intrahepatic or extrahepatic metastases, and must be treated with neoadjuvant therapy at a center with an approved protocol.
+Even with a model for end-stage liver disease score exception, given the critical organ shortage, the waiting time is still very long.
+Living donor LT provides the opportunity for more timely access to transplantation, thus reducing waitlist morbidity and mortality.

-Technical modifications for deceased donor LT include replacing the native hepatic artery with an arterial conduit from the aorta using decease donor iliac artery interposition graft as injury from radiation is progressive and thus, the artery is more damaged over time.
-In LDLT, avoidance of hilar dissection and so ofto prevent tumor spilling usually results in a short recipient portal vein requiring a vein graft to restore allograft venous inflow, though typically the native artery is still suitable for use given the reduced interval from neoadjuvant therapy and transplant.
+Technical modifications for deceased donor LT include replacing the native hepatic artery with an arterial conduit from the aorta using decease donor iliac artery interposition graft as injury from radiation is progressive, and thus, the artery is more damaged over time.
+In living donor LT, avoidance of hilar dissection to prevent tumor spilling usually results in a short recipient portal vein requiring a vein graft to restore allograft venous inflow, although typically the native artery is still suitable for use given the reduced interval from neoadjuvant therapy and transplant.
 However, the team should also be prepared for an arterial jump-graft from the abdominal aorta to the hepatic artery of the graft liver (autologous venous conduit either from the great saphenous vein or superficial femoral vein is a potential graft) in this setting, which is the standard technique for arterial reconstruction established by Mayo Clinic to overcome delayed radiation injury in the native hepatic artery in deceased donor LT cases (because of the waiting time on the list).

-The majority of the published experience has been using a protocol of external beam radiotherapy plus brachytherapy with a continuous infusion of 5-FUfluorouracil as a radiosensitizing agent, followed by oral capecitabine until transplant.
+The majority of the published experience has been using a protocol of external beam radiotherapy plus brachytherapy with a continuous infusion of 5-fluorouracil as a radiosensitizing agent, followed by oral capecitabine until transplant.
 There are reports using stereotactic beam radiotherapy, and gemcitabine plus cisplatin, and there are no comparative studies between the different regimens.

-Diagnosis of pCCA is challenging due to the location and desmoplastic nature of the tumor.
-Current diagnostic criteria include a dominant stricture and 1 or more of the following: positive cytology by endoscopic brushing or biopsy demonstrating pCCA, FISH fluorescence in situ hybridization polysomy or elevated CAcarbohydrate antigen 19-9 > 100 U/mL in the absence of cholangitis.
+Diagnosis of pCCA is challenging because of the location and desmoplastic nature of the tumor.
+Current diagnostic criteria include a dominant stricture and 1 or more of the following: positive cytology by endoscopic brushing or biopsy demonstrating pCCA, fluorescence in situ hybridization fluorescence in situ hybridization polysomy or elevated carbohydrate antigen (CA) 19.9 > 100 U/mL in the absence of cholangitis.